ClimateImpactLab/dscim-facts-epa/README.md

 There are known issues with the software underlying FACTS that may cause this experiment to hang or crash.
 For some solutions, see the page [here](scripts/facts.runs/FACTS_TROUBLESHOOTING.md)

 Note that all the input files for the experiment (which can be tens of GB if you are doing local sea-level projections that rely upon CMIP output) will get copied to a sandbox created for each run.
 If you are running FACTS using localhost as a resource, this sandbox directory is `~/radical.pilot.sandbox`.
 If you have space limits on your home directory, you may want to make this a symlink to a directory with fewer space limits prior to running FACTS.
 The task-level `.out` and `.err` files in the sandbox are key to debugging module-level code failures; thus, this sandbox is not deleted by default.
 However, if you wish to save space and do not need these files for debugging, you may wish to save space by deleting the subdirectories of the sandbox folder after each run.

 Note that the data files for a FACTS experiment are transferred to the compute resource with each experiment run.
 Thus, while it might in principle be possible to run FACTS on your desktop and use a remote HPC resource, you probably don’t want to do this.
 Most likely, you want to install and run FACTS directly on the remote resource.
 At a minimum, you will want to have a fast, high-capacity network connection to the resource.
 If you need to run on a HPC resource not previously configured for RADICAL-Pilot (see the RADICAL-Pilot documentation) , the resource will need to be configured.
-To get assistance with this, create an issue on the RADICAL-Pilot repo.</i>
+To get assistance with this, create an issue on the RADICAL-Pilot repo.

 5. You are ready to run FACTS.
 Proceed to [Running the bash script](#running-the-bash-script)